Dental Implants in Boerne TX

 that approximately 30 million people live with no natural teeth in one or both jaws?
 But more and more dental patients are opting for dental implants as a means of tooth replacement.
 The American Academy of Implant Dentistry reports that 3 million people currently have dental implants – a number that is rapidly growing by about 500,000 per year.
 Modern titanium implants were first developed in the 1950’s, but archeologists have determined that ancient Egyptians and Mayans were the first cultures to implant artificial teeth.

 The placement of dental implants is a multi-step process that typically takes between 6 and 9 months to complete.
 It begins with a surgical procedure during which a titanium rod is placed where a previous natural tooth root once was.
-The gums are sutured shut over the implant, where is will stay for several months while it heals and begins fusing with the surrounding bone.
+The gums are sutured shut over the tooth implant, where it will stay for several months while it heals and begins fusing with the surrounding bone.
 Due to the nature of implant placement and its average procedure time of between 1 and 2 hours, you’ll be sedated and/or anesthetized for the duration of the treatment.
 At the conclusion of the healing period, you’ll return to be fitted for permanent crowns and have them placed.

-It is normal to experience some discomfort, including bruising and swelling following a dental implant procedure.
+It is normal to experience some discomfort, including bruising and swelling following a tooth implant procedure.
 However, inflammation and pain may be managed with over-the-counter medications, hydrocodone, or codeine.
 You may be asked to eat only soft foods for approximately 2 weeks until the surgical site heals.